Gain Your LGV Class 2 - C Licence

 The vehicles we use are maintained to the highest standard and fully meet the DVSA specification, this means we ensure you have the right skills and the right vehicle to achieve the licence you require.
 We also ensure that you have the skills required to start work driving LGV’s after passing the LGV Driving test.

 Training is delivered in a variety of traffic situations including urban and rural driving.

 Off road maneuvering is practiced at our dedicated training centre to ensure you are ready for this important part of the LGV test.

 BLT Logistics Services also provide C1+E - 7.5t & Trailer test courses for anyone wishing to tow with their C1 vehicle.

 The class ‘C+E’ licence replaced the older class I licence in 1997 and passing the ‘C+E’ test is a requirement for operating an articulated vehicle or a rigid vehicle towing a large trailer.
 Without the ‘C+E’ licence you are limited to towing a 750 Kg gross weight trailer.

+In order to gain this entitlement an additional C1 driving test and theory test must be taken and passed.
 The provisional licence for a ‘C+E’ vehicle is an automatic entitlement on passing the ‘C’ licence.
 No further medical or theory test pass is required prior to training.